 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure selexipag is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure selexipag is working properly.
 Blood tests may be needed to check for unwanted effects.